-This work investigates planar inductors of $2.5 - \mu m$ thick, thermally evaporated silver on glass substrates with a maximum process temperature of ~25°C (room temperature)

-and 200°C, which are compatible with LAE fabrication on flexible substrates [8], [9].
-With metal thicknesses beyond the skin depth at 2.4 GHz and the benefits of low-loss substrates, the measured Q factor is up to ~65 in the 2.4-GHz band, which is at least 3 times that of prior state-of-art inductors (both flex-compatible and flex-incompatible) with similar geometry, in a similar frequency band [10]-[13].
+This work investigates planar inductors of $2.5-\mu$ m-thick, thermally evaporated silver on glass substrates with a maximum process temperature of $\sim 25 \,^{\circ}\text{C}$ (room temperature) and 200 °C, which are compatible with LAE fabrication on flexible substrates [8], [9].
+With metal thicknesses beyond the skin depth at 2.4 GHz and the benefits of low-loss substrates, the measured Q-factor is up to $\sim 65$ in the 2.4-GHz band, which is at least three times that of prior state-of-art inductors (both flex-compatible and flex-incompatible) with similar geometry, in a similar frequency band [10], [11], [12], [13].
 This is achieved without added design/fabrication complications for the inductor performance enhancement, thus facilitating integration in flexible electronics.
-For example, the use of patterned ground shields is avoided, which have been critical features widely used for inductors in Si-CMOS technology to suppress substrate losses, in order to achieve Q factor beyond 10 in a similar frequency band [10].
+For example, the use of patterned ground shields is avoided, which have been critical features widely used for inductors in Si-CMOS technology to suppress substrate losses, in order to achieve Q-factor beyond 10 in a similar frequency band [10].

-More importantly, proper radio-frequency (RF) inductor characterization methodology is required for accurate inductor performance evaluation and optimization, especially for inductors with such a high Q factor.
-To this end, three distinct RF inductor characterization methods were experimentally implemented and compared in this work, namely: (i) S{11} in a one-port configuration; (ii) Y parameters in a two-port configuration; and (iii) S parameters in a two-port configuration.
-Through comparison with simulated results generated by Ansys High-Frequency Structure Simulator (Ansys HFSS), the last method is identified as the most appropriate method to characterize inductors with such a high Q factor.
-The limitations, leading to larger errors observed for Q factor extraction in the first two approaches, are analyzed, and they arise due to practical constraints in creating an ideal ground short during high-frequency characterization.
+More importantly, proper radio frequency (RF) inductor characterization methodology is required for accurate inductor performance evaluation and optimization, especially for inductors with such a high Q-factor.
+To this end, three distinct RF inductor characterization methods were experimentally implemented and compared in this work, namely: 1) $S{11}$ in a one-port configuration; 2) Y-parameters in a two-port configuration; and 3) S-parameters in a two-port configuration.
+Through comparison with simulated results generated by Ansys High-Frequency Structure Simulator (Ansys HFSS), the last method is identified as the most appropriate method to characterize inductors with such a high Q-factor.
+The limitations, leading to larger errors observed for Q-factor extraction in the first two approaches, are analyzed, and they arise due to practical constraints in creating an ideal ground short during high-frequency characterization.

-This paper serves as an extended version of the previous conference presentation [14].
+This article serves as an extended version of the previous conference presentation [14].
 Section II gives an overview of the design and fabrication of the flex-compatible high Q-factor inductors.
-Section III presents the inductor characterization results at both DC and RF.
+Section III presents the inductor characterization results at both dc and RF.
 Section IV introduces the key inductor engineering considerations, with a focus on the resistive loss due to the inductor's metal traces.
-Section V provides a case study of the application of these high Q-factor inductors in a LAE resonant switch.
+Section V provides a case study of the application of these high Q-factor inductors in an LAE resonant switch.
 Conclusions are drawn in Section VI.